a904guy/itertools-product-addon/README.md

 ```
 Extract single permutation of Cartesian product iteration in an consistent speed regardless of list/set sizes.

-:arg sets: The same arg used for itertools.product, iterates.
+:arg sets: The same args used for itertools.product, iterates.
 :arg n: Integer of the specific permutation of the product you want to extract.

 This is better then the current itertools generator/yield when dealing with massive amounts of sets/permutations.